lursight/runem/docs/configuration.md

     function: _job_rust_code_reformat
 ```

+#### Gotchas with `job.addr`
+Imports to other python files may not work as the function is not "imported" in the normal sense, rather it is "loaded" as an independent callable entity, albeit inside of the `runem` environment.
+If you're expecting to be able to do import other project python modules from your runem job, and you are getting import-errors, consider using `job.module` instead.

 ### job.ctx:
 *Description:* Provides the *execution* context for the job, including the working directory and parameters.
 Not to be confused with the kwargs context that the job is actually passed.
 The `job.ctx` describe to `runem` how the job should be run, on what `cwd` path and with which files, etc.